Dry Creek Trail Guide

 Pro Tip: If you decide to connect via public transit, be sure to bring fare money for the train ride.
 Tickets are available at all stops along the way and credit cards are accepted.

-Nearest destinations: Utah Capitol Building, I.J. & Jeanné Wagner Jewish Community Center (JCC), University of Utah Medical Center and campus.
+The Dry Creek Trailhead sits close to the Utah Capitol Building, I.J. & Jeanné Wagner Jewish Community Center (JCC), and the University of Utah Medical Center and campus.

 Trailhead parking: Available on the City Creek side